NoorMajdoub/GPU-Accelerated-Batch-Inference-Pipeline/README.md

 * **Model training & export**
   Train an XGBoost model on GPU and export it in a Triton-compatible format.

-* **Model serving with NVIDIA Triton**
-  Deploy the trained model with Triton for scalable inference.
+* **Model serving with NVIDIA Triton** (it works then decide not to work) Deploy the trained model with Triton for scalable inference.

 * **Batch inference pipeline**
-  Process millions of rows in batches, send requests to Triton, and collect predictions.
+  Process rows in batches, send requests to Triton, and collect predictions.

-* **MLOps-ready workflow**
+* **MLOps-ready workflow**  (Future work: add model monitoring with Grafana and Prometheus).

   Containerized, reproducible, and scalable to multi-GPU / multi-node environments.
-  (Future work: add model monitoring with Grafana and Prometheus).

 ---